sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide6.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 sidebar_label: K8's Services
 ---

 # Services

-Let's start with a question, your pods are deployed & running, that's great (Pat yourself on the back!).
+Your pods are deployed & running, that's great
+(Pat yourself on the back!).

-`But how do end users actually access your Pods and Deployments ?`
+`But how do end users actually access your Pods or Deployments ?`

 So far, we have learned

-1. We deployed Pods
-2. We deployed multiple Pods using Deployments
+1. We deployed `Pods` & we deployed multiple Pods using `Deployments`.
-3. A Deployment ensures we always run N replicas of the same Pod (identical containers)
+2. A `Deployment` ensures we always run N replicas of the same Pod (identical instances).
-4. But when a user tries to access the application, they cannot directly talk to Pods
+3. But when a user tries to access the application, they cannot directly talk to Pods.
-5. Pod IPs change frequently, Pods come and go & No guaranteed stability or discoverability
+4. Pod IP's change frequently, Pods come and go & no guaranteed stability or discoverability.

 This is where Kubernetes `Services` come in.